Marsh Daisy History

 Others started to breed them; they were first exhibited in 1920 and a Marsh Daisy Club was formed in 1921 at which time there were around 200 known flocks.
 A breed standard was recognised by the PCGB in 1922.

-The original five colours of the Marsh Daisy are still recognised: Black, Brown, Buff, Wheaten and White and it seems likely that the standard has never been updated.
-It has been suggested that the standardisation had been ‘rather premature’, for the Browns in particular.
+The original five colours of the Marsh Daisy are still recognised: Black, Brown, Buff, Wheaten and White.
+It has been suggested that the standardisation had been ‘rather premature’, for the Browns in particular but that seems to be because of the misunderstanding of the basis of the two colours wheaten and brown.

 In the 1920’s and 1930’s the Marsh Daisy was regarded as very productive, laying sometimes in excess of 200 large eggs p.a. verified by the laying trials of the day.